AJoshSims/NBA-Database/README.md

+## Creates the tables, populates the tables, queries, and deletes the tables,
-## Creates, populates, and queries a database containing NBA information.
+for a database containing NBA information.

 Authors: Evan Arroyo and Joshua Sims
 Date: 03 March 2017

+The psql command "\i assg2_tester.sql" creates the tables, populates the tables, queries the database, and deletes the tables.

 ### Here are short descriptions of each file associated with this project
 * create_tables.sql